Wild and Medicinal Herbs for Rabbits: What’s Safe and What’s Toxic?

 Dandelion (Taraxacum)

-The fresh plant is an unproblematic feed.
-However, when dried, it should be fed only occasionally due to its high calcium content.
+Safe to feed when fresh.When dried, however, it should only be fed occasionally due to its high calcium content.

 Meadowsweet (Filipendula)